moolamanoj/portfolio/README.md

 # Manoj Kumar Moola - Portfolio Website

 A modern, responsive portfolio website built with Next.js, TypeScript, and Tailwind CSS.
-This portfolio showcases my experience as a Front-End Developer and AI Engineer, specifically tailored for the Front-End Developer position at cybercup.ai.
+This portfolio showcases my experience as a Front-End Developer and AI Engineer, highlighting projects, skills, and professional experience.

 ## Features